 - La Seigneurie - Historical house of Seigneours of Sark.
 The house has been gradually built since 1675 and represents a charming mix of diverse styles.

 - Sausmarez Manor - Guernsey.
 Historical country house, built in 1585 in the site of older building.
-Rebuilt in 1715 – 1719 and early 19th century.
+Rebuilt in 1715 – 1719 and the early 19th century.
 Sculpture park nearby, in the subtropical park of the manor.

 Other man-made attractions

 - La Seigneurie Gardens - Sark.
-Exquisite walled garden from the middle of 19th century.
+Exquisite walled garden from the middle of the 19th century.
 Beautiful displays of diverse flowers.

-- Lihou Priory of St. Mary - Ruins of priory, possibly established by Benedictine monks in 12th century.
+- Lihou Priory of St. Mary - Ruins of priory, possibly established by Benedictine monks in the 12th century.
 Local people considered that monks worship devil.